emberjs/website/source/blog/2017-01-09-ember-2-11-released.md

 ### Changes in Ember.js 2.11

-Ember.js 2.11 continues to build on the foundation of Glimmer 2, incroporting many bug fixes to improve compatibility and stability since 2.10.
+Ember.js 2.11 continues to build on the foundation of Glimmer 2, incorporating many bug fixes to improve compatibility and stability since 2.10.

 Among other improvements, thanks to the work of [Gavin Joyce](https://github.com/gavinjoyce/),